Welcome to “Across the Table”, my virtual summary of events in “The Wargames Room” as well as a passing summary of those

 Through “Across the Table” I will document a selection of my wargaming activities in my real world wargames room as and when I get around to posting content.
-I will also, I’m sure, ramble on about various wargaming thoughts as and when the occasion arises, so be warned!
+I will also, I’m sure, ramble on about various historical and wargaming thoughts as and when the occasion arises, so be warned!
 Periodically I will even venture out of the gaming room to attend local club events and every so often, conventions around the country.

 In addition to providing a virtual summary of my gaming and historical interests this site acts as a portal to the various rules systems I use.
 You will find these sites listed in the menu.
 I encourage you to visit these sites for a more detailed coverage of the rule systems I use.
 These sites contain more focussed articles and occassionaly supporting material for the rule systems themselves.

 You will have realised I actually game rather a number of periods.
 As way of background here is a brief overview of each.